Budgets: FG spends N38.2bn on Gowon, Obasanjo, IBB, others in 22 years

 UK’s $515,000 gold-plated pension for ex-prime ministers

-In Britain, some former prime ministers earn what has been dubbed a “gold-plated pension,” which costs the United Kingdom’s taxpayers about £435,000 or $515,000 a year.
+In Britain, some of the former prime ministers earn what has been dubbed as ‘’gold plated pension’’ that costs United Kingdom’s tax payers about £435,000 or $515,000 a year.

 For instance, ex-Prime Minister Tony Blair drew the maximum Prime Ministerial pension – worth about £70,000 a year in 2017 and another £115,000 allowance to support his ‘public duties.’
 The security team allowance was estimated to cost, at least, £250,000 a year.